Living Books: Reboot conception

 Mantle reached out to Houghton Mifflin Harcourt, and succeeded in acquiring the Living Books CD-ROM rights and assets from John Bartlett the VP, Licensing Consumer Products and Solutions, who used to work at The Learning Company and knew the series.
-However, as Houghton Mifflin Harcourt had let the digital rights – to the children's books on which Living Books were based – lapse, Mantle would have to secure the digital publishing rights directly from each of the authors.
-After receiving a mix of enthusiasm and skepticism from ex-Broderbund founder and CEO Doug Carlston, he enlisted a team of ex-Broderbund staff to build the technology and data assets.
-Meanwhile, Mantle sought to secure the rights from the authors, a process that would prove to be "almost more effort than producing the updated products".
-The digital licenses for Dr. Seuss, some titles from The Berenstain Bears, and Little Critter were obtained by Oceanhouse Media, who owned all of the interactive storybook game rights and had created their own iOS titles.

-By late 2011, Mantle had successfully secured the exclusive rights to all the Living Books storybook assets from HMH and most of the author's publishing rights, and began active development.
+By late 2011, Mantle had successfully secured the exclusive rights to all the Living Books storybook assets from HMH, and began active development.
 However, Houghton Mifflin Harcourt had allowed the Living Books content to be re-published so long as the Living Books name remained theirs.
 As Houghton Mifflin now owned the 'Living Books' brand, a new name was needed.
-The team decided to create a new monikor while including an attribution that the stories were “originally published as a Living Book by Broderbund Software” with the Living Books logo.
+The team decided to create a new moniker while including an attribution that the stories were “originally published as a Living Book by Broderbund Software” with the Living Books logo.
 After being presented with 30 potential names by Anthony Shore, Chief Operative of branding agency Operative Words at a preliminary screening, Wanderful Interactive Storybooks was chosen.
 The new name is related to "wonderful" and "wandering", with the games "about being inside storybooks, exploring, and the magic of it all".
 Wanderful describes the books' "full[ness] of joy", the "invitation to explore" the "free-form play" from their "expansive and non-linear interactivity", and their "whimsy and curiosity, delight and enrichment".
 Wanderful's aim was to "reinvent and reintroduce the Living Books titles for young and emerging readers (and their families) everywhere".